rdoerfler/DifferentiableDrumSynth/README.md

 A PyTorch-based differentiable drum synthesizer that can learn to mimic target drum sounds through gradient descent.

 #### Overview
-This repository contains a parametric drum synthesis engine implemented as a differentiable neural network.
+This repository contains a very simple parametric drum synthesis engine implemented as a differentiable neural network.
 The synthesizer can generate synthetic drum sounds by optimizing its parameters to match target audio samples through backpropagation.

 #### Components